buehler/mse-project-thesis-2/sections/04_implementation.md

 ![Startup Sequence of a Translator](diagrams/04_package_startup_translator.puml){#fig:04_package_startup_translator}

 {@fig:04_package_startup_translator} shows the startup sequence for a translator that was created with the provided package.
 As soon as the translator gets started (with `translator.Start()`), the translator first ensures its own key material.
-This means, that a privte key for the local certificate is generated if it does not exist.
+This means, that a private key for the local certificate is generated if it does not exist.
 Further, if the local certificate does not exist, a certificate signing request (CSR) is created and sent to the PKI.
 Upon success, the PKI returns a valid and signed certificate that the translator can use to sign the JWTs.
 The last preparation step is to fetch the public part of the CA certificate from the PKI to validate incoming JWTs.

 When the preparations for the key material are done, two go routines start the web-servers (listeners) for incoming and outgoing request authentication.